Hazeral/TicketingSystem/README.md

 # Ticket System

-A ticketing system with secure authentication and authorization as well as a single-page client web application.
+A ticketing system with secure authentication and authorization.

 ## Server
 You can find the installation instructions and API information [here](server/README.md).